Amsterdam/dso-api/DEVELOPMENT.md

 DSO API can be used locally, inside python virtual environment.
 All commands related to `dso-api` will be assumed to be executed inside virtual environment.

-Install `requirements_dev.txt`: `pip install src/requirements_dev.txt` (Note: local development packages need to be installed before running this step)
+Install `requirements_dev.txt`: `pip install -r src/requirements_dev.txt` (Note: local development packages need to be installed before running this step)

 Next step will require `DATABASE_URL` environment variable to be present that is pointing to DSO database inside `dataservices-airflow` docker-compose setup: